GPS Block III: Safety of Life (L5)

-WRC-2000 added space signal component to this aeronautical band so the aviation community can manage interference to L5 more effectively than L2.
+WRC-2000 added a space signal component to this aeronautical band so the aviation community can manage interference to L5 more effectively than L2.
 It is defined in IS-GPS-705.

 New civilian L1 (L1C)

 L1C is a civilian-use signal, to be broadcast on the same L1 frequency (1575.42 MHz) that contains the C/A signal used by all current GPS users.

-L1C broadcasting will start when GPS III Control Segment (OCX) Block 1 becomes operational, currently scheduled for 2022.
-The L1C signal will reach full operational status when being broadcast from at least 24 GPS Block III satellites, currently projected for the late 2020s.
+L1C broadcasting started when GPS III Control Segment (OCX) Block 1 becomes operational, scheduled for 2022.
+The L1C signal will reach full operational status when being broadcast from at least 24 GPS Block III satellites, projected for the late 2020s.